HogwartsHoboGame/HH-Game/README.md

 ## Installation

-You will only need to install python3.7 in your machine.
+You will need to install python3 in your machine.
 Follow the guide provided by https://realpython.com/installing-python/

 ## Usage example

-It is very simple to run this game. just run in your terminal (after downloading/cloning it from github):
+It is very simple to run this game.
+Go to the directory created when you downloaded/cloned it from github and just type this in your terminal:

 ```sh
 python3 game.py